The Amazing Race 23

 The Amazing Race 23 is the twenty-third season of the American reality competition show The Amazing Race.
 Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship, competing in a race around the world to win US$1,000,000.
 This season visited four continents and nine countries and traveled over 35000 mi during twelve legs.
 Starting in Santa Clarita, California, racers traveled through Chile, Portugal, Norway, Poland, Austria, the United Arab Emirates, Indonesia, and Japan before returning to the United States and finishing in Juneau.
-The season premiered on CBS on September 29, 2013, and the two-hour season finale aired on December 8, 2013.
+The season premiered on CBS on September 29, 2013, and concluded on December 8, 2013.

 Dating couple Jason Case and Amy Diaz were the winners of this season, while exes Tim Sweeney and Marie Mazzocchi finished in second place, and married doctors Travis and Nicole Jasper finished in third place.

 Production

 Development and filming

 Iquique, Chile was the first destination in the 23rd season of The Amazing Race.

 The season was renewed on March 27, 2013.
 A revised opening credits sequence and on-screen clue graphics were developed for this season along with an updated map using 3D blue marble layout.

 Filming for this season began on June 9, 2013, with teams spotted checking into a Pit Stop in Iquique, Chile, the next day.
 On June 19, the show filmed in Gdańsk, Poland, with news reporting of an American production at Neptune's Fountain.
 The season spanned 35000 mi across four continents and nine countries.
 The Double Express Pass, introduced in the previous season, returned, where the first team to arrive at the Pit Stop on the first leg received two Express Passes: one for themselves and one to give to any other team.